2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-04-differences-between-programming-languages.md

   print("The current counter value: " % counter)
   counter = counter + 1
 ```
+Explanation: Initially, we set the variable "counter" equals to 1.
+Whenever the value of "counter" is smaller than 5, print the current value, then add 1 to the current value.
+After addition, variable "counter" is now recheck the value whether it is smaller than 5, and then print the new value.
+When "counter" is greater than 5, it will stop running.
+The output should be:
+> The current counter value 1
+> The current counter value 2
+> The current counter value 3
+> The current counter value 4

 Some common statements and controls: `if`,  `for`,  `while`, `raise`, `break`, `continue`, `return`, `print`, `import` ...

 ## 2. Java/JavaScript